-The College has traditionally encouraged offcampus learning.
-Pacific undergraduates may study abroad, pursue off-campus independent research projects, and undertake career internships that earn credit toward graduation.
+Traditionally, the College encourages offcampus learning.
+Pacific undergraduates may study abroad in many countries, pursue off-campus independent research projects, and undertake career internships that earn credit toward graduation.

 The College offers Bachelor of Arts and Bachelor of Science degrees.
 In addition to the regular program, the College offers a variety of classes in three intensive, four-week summer terms.
-Summer Session provides an affordable option for earning additional credits or accelerating degree completion.
-The Summer Session catalog is available in mid-March and may be obtained from the Registrar's Office.